TheIronhidex/walkthrough-project/README.md

 Can you help them finding the best fuel?

-###### The company provides you with a .csv / .xlsx containing information about several trips and their correspondent fuel consumption.
+###### The company provides you with a [.xlsx](https://github.com/TheIronhidex/walkthrough-project/blob/main/data/measurements2.xlsx) file containing information about several trips and their correspondent fuel consumption.

 ## Walkthrough 🚩

-The project consists of (1) a notebook with all the code and comments about the steps that were followed, and (2) a report showing the conclusions [currently in progress].
+At this stage, the project consists of (1) a notebook with all the code and comments about the steps that were followed, and (2) a report showing the conclusions [currently in progress].